Edb83/penny-for-your-thoughts/README.md

 - Click the Purchase button to check it goes to the top of the Gallery page - **PASS**
 - On desktop, hover over the Purchase button to check visual feedback is provided (white background, black text) - **PASS**

-_Note: the unwanted styling applied by Safari (noted as Unresolved issue below)_

 - Click each intro gallery circular image to check it takes you to the relevant anchor within the Gallery page - **PASS**
 - On desktop, hover over each intro gallery circular image to check visual feedback is provided (hvr-grow effect) - **PASS**